philbuchanan/Accordion-Shortcodes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a few shortcodes to allow for accordion dropdowns.
+Adds a few shortcodes to allow for accordion drop-downs.

 == Description ==
-Adds a few shortcodes to allow for accordion dropdowns.
+Adds a few shortcodes to allow for accordion drop-downs.

 **NOTE:** If you are not comfortable with WordPress shortcodes, this plugin may not be for you.